rhanesoghlyan/angular-7-boilerplate/README.md

 # Angular boilerplate

-Angular project structure which you help start developing Angular 6 immediately.
+Angular project structure which helps you to start developing Angular 6 immediately.

-## Development server

 ## Import a Git repository using the command line